ur369eth/ur369.eth/README.md

 - *_(7) Check the box(es) 'Add Quantum Resistant Protection (Optional)' and 'I understand ur369.eth cannot recover the Sign Key for me'_*
 - *_(8) The user sets Sign Key (a strong password or PIN that the user selects on their end to abstract away the private keys and protect tokens from theft) or the user sets a Quantum Resistant Sign Key (a strong password or PIN that the user selects on their end -- for this option the system incorporates a Dilithium Crystrals Algorithim) to abstract away the private keys and protect tokens from quantum threats*

-- ## Code functionality resumes and continues on the next step
+- ## Code functionality resumes and continues on the next fields

 - In regards to point 8 above >> only after the user has acknowledged and checked the respective boxes 'Add Quantum Resistant Protection (optional)' and 'I understand ur369.eth cannot recover the Sign Key for me' is that the user can continue to 'Set Sign Key' and click on 'Enable Sign Key'.